 Interactive Video: A Simple and Affordable Way to Include Scenario-Based Learning in Your Online Course

-As an online course creator, it’s important to keep all your students engaged in your material.
-By incorporating scenario-based learning methods in your online courses, you can provide a rich and enjoyable learning environment and set your students up for success.
+By including scenario-based learning methods in your online courses, you can provide a rich and enjoyable learning environment and set your students up for success.

-In this article, we discussed the following four characteristics of scenario-based learning and how to accommodate them in your online course using interactive video:
+In this article, we discussed the following four characteristics of scenario-based learning and how to add them to your online course using interactive video:

 - Applied learning strategies